PostgreSQL Length + 12 Examples

 Let’s check the output for the above queries.

-In Postgresql, we generally use the length function with another string function like replace, substring, etc. to handle string more efficiently.
+In PostgreSQL, we typically use the length function in conjunction with other string functions, such as replace and substring, to handle strings more efficiently.
 The below query gets the user name and domain from the email address using substring, strpos, and lengthfunctions.
 Let’s check the query.

 SELECT